 Heal and learn from an affair and then rebuild your new relationship in Raleigh.

-Infidelity / Extramarital Affair
+Couples Therapy for Infidelity / Extramarital Affair

 Ready to Save Your Relationship?
 Use Gottman Method's Proven Three-Part Approach: Atone, Attune, and Attach.

-Restore Trust and Commitment after Infidelity
+Restore Trust and Commitment in Couples Counseling

 The unspeakable happened in your relationship: a partner cheated and had an affair.
 While not commonly spoken about openly and publicly, this act of unfaithfulness that you experienced happens to couples more often than thought.